 If the delay event occurs before, on or after the date for practical completion, the list of qualifying causes is narrower – but still relatively broad.

 The causes include:

 - the principal's employees, consultants, other contractors or agents

-- latent conditions;
+- a latent condition;

-- variations directed under clause 40;
+- a variation directed under clause 40;

 - repudiation or abandonment by a nominated subcontractor;

-- changes in the law;
+- a change in the law;

 - any breach of contract by the principal; and

 - any other cause which is expressly stated in the contract to be a cause for extension of time for practical completion.